 How do you think the VC industry in Bulgaria has done in the past 5 years, both positive and negative observations?

 Today the environment is incomparably better to what we had back in 2007. Тhere are conditions for entrepreneurship, but they were established by other people earlier.
 Five years ago, a lot of government money was invested in the ecosystem.
 And now VCs are expecting more of those to come, the focus is shifted from the entrepreneur to collecting management fees.
 A fund is established because of the funds.
+Most new funds are operating on the premise of collecting annual fees for their managers and none has had any meaningful return to their investors.
+In a functioning ecosystem, there is no shortage of pipeline for VCs.
+In Bulgaria, the effort is not placed on the entrepreneur but on the GP needs such as legal framework and VAT regulations.
 The problem here is, that there is no pipeline.
 In my opinion, this is the biggest issue of our ecosystem.
 For the last five years, a lot of efforts were invested in establishing venture funds, registrations, doing conferences, collecting companies in the pipeline and then investing personal funds in the better ones.
 As a result, the not so attractive companies are the ones that are left in the pipeline.

 *The local ecosystem is currently reminiscent of another point in history when shifting geopolitics disrupted the establishment, setting off a new order.
 The year was 1663.
 Grand Vizier Köprülü Mehmed Pasha conquered Transylvania and the new Transylvanian prince, János Kemény, fled to Vienna seeking Austrian support.
 What ensued led to the Magnate conspiracy.
 Similar to the three sides in this war, today the ecosystem features three types of investors and startups: the clueless unprofessional, the arrogant getting lucky from time to time, and the Jedi.
 In the second category, I’d put a company that received 5M investment, busted it, and then called help again despite a conflict of interest, got saved through venture debt funding from the EIF, effectively wasting more than all money 11 and N2 could have used for over 10 startups.